ROCm/hipBLAS/docs/functions.rst

 API is compatible with both forms, but recompilation is required to avoid casting if switching to pass in the hip complex types.

 Note that hipblasComplex, hipblasDoubleComplex, and use of ROCM_MATHLIBS_API_USE_HIP_COMPLEX are now deprecated.
 The API will provide interfaces using only hipComplex and hipDoubleComplex in the future.
-See :ref:`HIPBLAS_V2_DEP` for more information.
+See :ref:`HIPBLASV2 DEP` for more information.

 Atomic Operations
 =================